1972 Scotland v England women's football match: The match

 Wendy Owen was "bitterly disappointed" to be named amongst the substitutes and watched the game from underneath a blanket on the substitute's bench.
 The match was played in icy conditions which gave way to heavy snow during the second half.
 Sylvia Gore recalled that: "There was only one other game played in Scotland that day – a men's game – because the conditions were so bad."
 A "close and exciting" game saw Scotland leading 2–1 at half time but England recovering to win 3–2.
 Scotland took the lead with a goal from Mary Carr.
 Rose Reilly then scored direct from a corner to put Scotland 2–0 ahead.
 During the first half Gore made history by scoring England's first ever goal in an official international:

 As conditions deteriorated in the second half, England scored twice more without reply.
 Wendy Owen reported that Gore scored again and Pat Davies got one, while Sue Lopez credited Davies with both England's second half goals.
+The English and Scottish FAs report England's goals came from Gore, Lynda Hale, and Jeannie Allot.